Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 980 should theoretically be quite a bit superior to the GeForce GTX 750 Ti overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 980 should be a lot faster than the GeForce GTX 750 Ti in general. (explain)

-Texel RateThe GeForce GTX 980 is much (about 253%) more effective at texture filtering than the GeForce GTX 750 Ti. (explain)
+Texel RateThe GeForce GTX 980 is quite a bit (approximately 253%) faster with regards to anisotropic filtering than the GeForce GTX 750 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison